Coroners Court - Civil

 Does the family need to be legally represented?

 Any person with a sufficient interest (including family members) can apply to the coroner to participate in the inquest.
 This means you can be given permission to ask questions of witnesses and make submissions at the inquest.
 Parties can act for themselves and ask questions or they can be legally represented.

-Family members may choose to be legally represented and may wish to discuss this with the lawyer or police officer assisting the coroner at inquest (called counsel assisting).
+Family members may choose to be legally represented and may wish to discuss this with the lawyer assisting the coroner at inquest (called counsel assisting).
 The counsel assisting is an independent person whose role it is to ensure that all relevant information is presented to the coroner.
 Although they are independent and do not act for the family they will be able to explain the inquest process and the issues proposed to be explored at the inquest.